Height & Harness Training

 Best Practice Guidelines and legislation are pretty clear that “ALL harness work requires training and competence and only trained and competent personnel can install and use harness systems on site.”
 From here it’s working out how much training you need for your application.
 HireAccess provides 2 versions of height training, which can be linked in with MEWP training to ensure your employees leaves with all the height training required to begin their supervision to competency stage.

-“All our trainees are enrolled with ACT Safety Ltd, and are assessed by Canterbury Training and Contracting Ltd assessors.
+“All of our trainees are enrolled with ACT Safety Ltd, and are assessed by Canterbury Training and Contracting Ltd assessors.
 Results are reported to NZQA by ACT Safety Ltd”